Meet Grove. Your AI growth strategist. Get a free diagnosis in 4 minutes.

 How Do You Improve MQL-to-SQL Conversion?

 The MQL-to-SQL Conversion Simulator models the handoff between marketing and sales that determines pipeline quality.
 Input your monthly MQL volume, SQL acceptance rate, handoff speed, and follow-up cadence.
 The simulator shows how each variable affects pipeline value.
-Most companies discover that handoff speed matters more than lead quality: leads contacted within 5 minutes are 9x more likely to convert than leads contacted after 30 minutes.
+Most companies discover that handoff speed matters more than lead quality — leads contacted within five minutes are nine times more likely to convert than leads contacted after thirty minutes.

-The Marketing + Sales Alignment ROI Simulator quantifies the revenue impact of closing the gap between marketing and sales.
-Companies with aligned teams achieve 38% higher win rates and 36% higher customer retention according to multiple studies.
+The Marketing and Sales Alignment ROI Simulator quantifies the revenue impact of closing the gap between marketing and sales.
+Companies with aligned teams achieve 38% higher win rates and 36% higher customer retention.
 The simulator models what this alignment is worth for your specific deal sizes and close rates.

 The B2B Lead Gen ROI Simulator is a complete funnel calculator.
-Input: total marketing spend, leads generated, conversion rate at each stage (MQL to SQL to opportunity to close), and average deal size.
-Output: cost per lead at each stage, pipeline value, and closed revenue with true ROI calculation.
+Input total marketing spend, leads generated, conversion rate at each stage from MQL to SQL to opportunity to close, and average deal size.
+The output covers cost per lead at each stage, pipeline value, and closed revenue with a true ROI calculation.

 Which Lead Gen Channels Deliver the Best B2B ROI?

-The Webinar/Event Marketing ROI Simulator calculates the ROI of webinars and events, which serve as both lead generation and nurture tools.
-A webinar with 200 registrants, 40% attendance, and 15% conversion to sales meeting generates 12 qualified opportunities per session.
-At Rs 50K average deal size, that’s Rs 6L in pipeline from a single event.
+The Webinar and Event Marketing ROI Simulator calculates the ROI of webinars and events, which serve as both lead generation and nurture tools.
+A webinar with 200 registrants, 40% attendance, and 15% conversion to a sales meeting generates twelve qualified opportunities per session.
+At Rs 50,000 average deal size, that is Rs 6L in pipeline from a single event.

-The Referral Program ROI Simulator models the economics of customer referral programs in B2B.
-Referred leads close at 4x the rate of cold leads and have 16% higher LTV.
-The simulator calculates the optimal referral incentive and projects program ROI over 12 months.
+The Referral Programme ROI Simulator models the economics of customer referral programmes in B2B.
+Referred leads close at four times the rate of cold leads and have 16% higher LTV.
+The simulator calculates the optimal referral incentive and projects programme ROI over twelve months.

 How Do You Reduce the B2B Sales Cycle?